Dole Whips and Where to Find Them

 One of the most hassling tasks of theme parks is finding your food.
 Disney has a multitude of options to choose from which is great, but knowing where to look can become overwhelming and tiring, especially in the heat with a growling stomach.
-Now, the most important question remains, where can you find this delicious dessert?
+Now, the most important question remains, where can you find this delicious dessert known as the Dole Whip?
 Fear not, I have that valuable information:

 - Aloha Isle: Walt Disney World’s Magic Kingdom